QUESTIONS? I’VE GOT ANSWERS.

 For example, elopements can range from a quick 2 hour timeframe or can be a big, full day of adventure and celebration just like any other wedding day.

 An average amount is 8 hours of coverage, which will typically allow us to get the final touches of getting ready, the ceremony, formal portraits, details, and the main events of the reception.
-Your DJ can help team up with us to make sure all the main events happens while I'm still there so you get it covered.
-After about 15 minutes of open dancing is when my coverage time ends.
+Your DJ can help team up with us to make sure all the main events happens while I’m still there so you get it covered.
+After about 15 minutes of open dancing is typically when my coverage time ends.

 You may need less coverage time if you don’t care much about the getting ready photos, if you don’t need documentation after dinner begins, or if you’re having an intimate wedding with less than 20 guests.

-You may need more time if we're needing to go to multiple locations throughout the day, if you want more coverage for getting ready, if you want extra time for romantic sunset portraits, or if you want me to stay for your grand exit.
+Or, you may need more time if we’re needing to go to multiple locations throughout the day, if you want more coverage for getting ready, if you want extra time for romantic sunset portraits, or if you want me to stay for your grand exit.

 • How do you handle family photos?

 I have a family shot list template that I send each couple a few months prior to their wedding day.
 I encourage them to sit down and talk about what variations of photos they want with their family members.
 This list is typically just for immediate family (grandparents, parents, and siblings).
 If they would like to add on extended family and large groups, they can add it to this list as well.
-I encourage to have their parents sign off on the list too so everyone is in agreement.
+I encourage to have their parents/guardians sign off on the list too so everyone is in agreement.

 From there, we discuss when the photos will take place (prior or after the ceremony, possibly large groups during reception, etc) and I take note of it on our timeline and organize the list to flow as seamlessly as possible.